 AUM size and cost advantage

-SEBI provides a slab of the maximum expense ratio a fund can charge based on the size of its assets.
+SEBI provides a slab of the maximum expense ratio mutual fund can charge based on the size of its assets.
 This slab moves down from 2.25% for equity and equity-oriented funds below Rs 500 crore, to 1.05% for assets above Rs 50,000 crore (we are talking of equity and equity-oriented schemes alone here).

 For example, the expense ratio of a Principal Focused Multicap’s direct plan, with under Rs 400 crore of AUM, was 1.8% as of July 2020.
 Whereas, the expense ratio of Axis Focused 25 (over Rs 11,000 crore) was just 0.67%.